Medibank/coding-challenge-ios/README.md

-# Medibank iOS Code Challenge – SwiftUI Edition
+# Medibank iOS Code Challenge

 Welcome to the Medibank iOS coding challenge!
 This is your opportunity to demonstrate your skills in **SwiftUI**, app architecture, modular development, and testing practices by building a small yet complete iOS app.